Oral Appliance Therapy Treatment Protocol

 Treatment with Oral Appliance Therapy

 For milder cases of obstructive sleep therapy, we recommend oral appliance therapy.
 Oral appliances resemble an orthodontic appliance or mouth guard used by athletes.
+Think of it as a sleep apnea mouth guard.
 Oral appliance therapy is worn only during sleep, fitting in your mouth as a “scaffolding” for the internal structures and preventing the collapse of the tongue and soft tissues in the back of the throat.
 It also anchors the upper and lower teeth, while extending the lower jaw.
 This support enables your airway to remain open for easy breathing and a good night’s sleep.

 In your consultation with a sleep specialist, you’ll review your symptoms, provide information on your family’s medical history, as well as your own medical history, and have a physical examination.
 It is especially helpful, if you sleep with a partner, to ask them about your sleep patterns.
 Ask them to write down what they recall about how you sleep (snoring, choking sounds, gasping sounds, etc.), since you would not know this information on your own.